-Like people, most horses bitten by mosquitoes will not become sick with West Nile virus.
+Like people, most horses bitten by mosquitoes will not become sick with WNV.
 However, of those that do, clinical signs may include stumbling, circling, hind leg weakness, inability to stand, muscle tremors, and death.
-A vaccine to prevent West Nile virus infection in horses is available.
-Horse owners should consult with a veterinarian about West
+A vaccine to prevent WNV infection in horses is available.
+Horse owners should consult with a veterinarian about WNV against mosquito-borne diseases, such as western equine encephalitis.